php-collective/dto/docs/Performance.md

   - Creates proxy objects for relations
   - Tracks in UnitOfWork

-DTO via SELECT NEW:              ~12ms  (3.7x faster)
+Array + DTO Hydration:           ~12ms  (3.7x faster)
-  - Hydrates only 3 needed fields
+  - Fetches only 3 needed fields
   - No proxy objects
   - No UnitOfWork tracking